Cheese, pasta, pizzas, cold cuts – pop by these dining establishments if you can't get enough of these Italian staples

-Hopping on the small plates bandwagon, &SONS (pictured above) offers a resplendent spread of Italian small plates like artisanal pastas, home-baked bread, premium grilled meats and cold cuts (order up their home-cured salami) as well as seafood.
+Hopping on the small plates bandwagon, SONS offers a resplendent spread of Italian small plates like artisanal pastas, home-baked bread, premium grilled meats and cold cuts as well as seafood.
 Vino lovers can relish a glass from their extensive wine menu, while savouring the signature Italian cheese mixed board.

 If truffles make you weak, then you must have the La Nonna Signature Pizza (tomato, mozzarella, parmesan, asparagus, egg and black truffle), a sheer truffle treat.
 The quality of the crust at La Nonna also deserves special mention: light and crispy all around.

 For tasty, authentic pasta with a fantastic view, Bella Pasta in Robertson Quay tops our list.
 You’ll get to slurp up amazing homemade pasta and risotto (we’ve heard that the risotto fungi porcini tartufo is particularly delicious!) while taking in a view of the Singapore River.
-Besides pasta, the restaurant also serves up a wide array of meats and seafood such as Bistecca alla Tomahawk and grilled seafood platter.
-If you’re in the area for lunch, the weekday lunches lets you dig into a three-course Italian meal from only $25 onwards.
+Besides pasta, the restaurant also serves up a wide array of meats and seafood such as bistecca tomahawk and grilled seafood platter.
+If you’re in the area for lunch, the weekday lunches let you dig into a three-course Italian meal from only $25 onwards.

 Cacio e Pepe

 Hidden away in the west, this under-the-radar eatery has a loyal following.
-Drop by this cosy little spot for hot-selling items like the lobster linguine, the starter of Portobello (baked with crab meat and prawns and finished with a gorgonzola sauce), and the decadent little lava cake.
+Drop by this cosy little spot for hot-selling items like the stuffed pasta with lobster and crab meat, the starter of portobello (baked with crab meat and prawns and finished with a gorgonzola sauce), and the decadent little lava cake.

-One of the newest Singaporean restaurants with a Michelin star in hand, the Italian restaurant and rooftop bar features an open kitchen and progressive Italian nosh.
-Expect dishes like pork cheek with candied celeriac and blueberry sauce, and beef tartare with smoked marrow and lettuce.
-After dinner, retire to the rooftop bar and take in the cool breeze with cocktails like the Tiramisu – a velvety smooth orange-and-vanilla-infused-vodka with coffee, chocolate and hazelnut bitters.
-Sounds like fuel for the long night ahead!
+With a Michelin star in hand, this Italian restaurant and rooftop bar features an open kitchen and progressive Italian nosh.
+Expect dishes like sole fish, pigeon lamb alongside appetisers like beef tartare and foie gras semifreddo.
+After dinner, retire to the rooftop bar and take in the cool breeze with a cocktail in hand.

 Tuck into an all-Italian spread at this swanky restaurant at Regent Singapore.
 Pad your stomach with all the pasta, cold cuts, meats, and gelato you can eat and check out highlights like the rotisserie, the espresso bar, and the walk-in wine cellar.